Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Conclusion

 \section{Conclusion}

-We built a convolutional neural network architecture called {\sansa} for inference of the thermal parameters $(T_0, \gamma)$ of the IGM with the {\lya} forest at field-level.
+We built a convolutional neural network called {\sansa} for inference of the thermal parameters $(T_0, \gamma)$ of the IGM with the {\lya} forest at field-level.
 We trained this using a large set of mock spectra extracted from the {\Nyx} hydrodynamic simulations.
 For estimating posterior constraints, we created a reasonably robust pipeline that relies on the point predictions of the parameters and the uncertainty estimates by our neural network and that can in principle be easily combined with multiple other probes of the thermal state of the IGM.
-A comparison of our results with those of traditional summary statistics (TPS and TPDF in particular) revealed an improvement of posterior constraints in area of the credible regions by a factor 5.65 \emph{w.r.t.} TPS-only and 1.71 \emph{w.r.t.} a joint analysis of TPS and TPDF.
-Having a convolutional architecture, our neural network framework is mostly robust against physically meaningless modifications (e.g., rolling, flipping) of spectra, even though these are not applied to augment the data-set it is trained with.
+A comparison of our results with those of traditional summary statistics (TPS and TPDF in particular) revealed an improvement of posterior constraints in area of the credible regions by a factor 10.92 \emph{w.r.t.} TPS-only and 3.30 \emph{w.r.t.} a joint analysis of TPS and TPDF.
+We established statistical robustness of our pipeline by performing tests with a few different sets of input spectra.

-However, our neural network that is trained with noiseless mock spectra for inference fails for spectra with even very small realistic noise (as small as CNR of 500 per 6 km/s).
+However, our neural network that is trained with noiseless mock spectra for inference fails for spectra with even very small noise (as small as having a continuum-to-noise ratio of 500 per 6 km/s).
 Indeed, our framework must be adapted for use with noisy spectra by retraining {\sansa} with data-sets containing artificially added noise that varies on-the-fly during training (to prevent learning from the noise).

+Furthermore, in this work we have assumed a fixed underlying cosmology for generating the various data-sets used for training and inference.
+However, the {\lya} forest carries information about the cosmological parameters that may be correlated with the thermal properties, and as a consequence, our machinery would exhibit a bias if the cosmology of the training data were not equal to that of the test case.
+A generalized pipeline would thus require marginalization over the cosmological parameters.
+Our proof-of-concept analysis, however, opens up an avenue for constraining cosmological parameters at field-level as well.

+Baryonic feedback from AGN and supernovae (and similarly inhomogeneous reionization) affects the phase-space distribution of IGM and is thus expected to influence the performance of our neural machinery.
+Nonetheless, we anticipate this impact to be marginal since the network is more sensitive to the power-law regime of the diffuse gas which still holds to a large degree.

+As described in Section~\ref{sub:mocks}, we used snapshots of the skewers to train our pipeline instead of accounting for a lightcone evolution of the IGM properties along the LOS pixel-by-pixel.
+We performed a test of this framework with an approximate model of such evolution; see Appendix~\ref{app:lightcone}.
+For the length of our skewers, we expect the actual lightcone evolution of the gas properties to be marginal and as such unproblematic for network inference.